Notes on the diameter of the complement of the power graph of a finite group: Proof of Theorem

-\textbf{Acknowledgements}~~ Ma is supported by NSFC (No. 11801441) and the Natural Science Basic Research Program of Shaanxi (Program No. 2020JQ-761).
+\textbf{Acknowledgements}~~ Ma is supported by NSFC (No. 12326333) and the Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSQ024).
 Wang is supported by the National Key R\&D Program of China (No. 2020YFA0712900) and NSFC (Nos.
 12071039 and 12131011).